qperfect-io/mimiqcircuits-python/docs/manual/remote_execution.rst

 .. _getting-results-puthon:

 You can download results from your Python session by calling these two methods :meth:`~mimiqcircuits.MimiqConnection.get_results` and
-:meth:`~mimiqcircuits.MimiqConnection.get_result` which like `~mimiqcircuits.MimiqConnection.execute` method belong to the :class:`~mimiqcircuits.MimiqConnection` class.
+:meth:`~mimiqcircuits.MimiqConnection.get_result` which like `~mimiqcircuits.MimiqConnection.submit` method belong to the :class:`~mimiqcircuits.MimiqConnection` class.

 The only difference between the two is that `get_results` retrieves the results of *all* the circuits sent in a job, whereas `get_result`